The Manatee County Fertilizer Ordinance

 Residents and businesses that apply their own landscape fertilizer are only responsible for applying the correct fertilizer formulation at the right time of the year.

-If you hire landscape services, please be aware that local certification requirements for landscape maintenance professionals working in Manatee County went into effect on June 1st, 2012 for all maintenance personnel applying fertilizers and will go into effect on December 1st, 2012 for all maintenance personnel maintaining lawns or landscape plants.
+If you hire landscape services, please be aware that landscape maintenance professionals working in Manatee County are required to be certified.
 Certification is awarded to an individual, not a company, so everybody performing regulated services on your property must be certified. read on Information for Homeowners and Businesses

 As of June 1st, 2012 all commercial and institutional (e.g. school, government employees) fertilizer applicators must be individually certified to apply fertilizers in Manatee County.
 This certification is issued to individuals holding a "Limited Certification for Urban Landscape Commercial Fertilizer" license issued by the Florida Department of Agriculture and Consumer Services (FDACS).
-This is the same license that will be required for all commercial fertilizer applicators throughout Florida by January 1st, 2014.
+This license is required for all commercial fertilizer applicators throughout Florida.

-All other landscape maintenance professionals in Manatee County that ARE NOT applying fertilizer (other than clerical or administrative staff) must individually obtain a Landscape Certification from the Manatee County Extension Service by December 1st, 2012.
+All other landscape maintenance professionals in Manatee County that ARE NOT applying fertilizer (other than clerical or administrative staff) must individually obtain a Landscape Certification from the Manatee County Extension Service.
 This certification is awarded after successful completion of Landscape Best Management Practices (Landscape BMP) training from the Manatee County Extension Service.
-Spanish language classes are available. read on Information for Landscape Maintenance Professionals
+The class is available online, although the applicant must make an appointment with the Extension Service to take a short test.
+Spanish language classes are also available. read on Information for Landscape Maintenance Professionals

 The following questions and answers should help you understand key points of our fertilizer ordinance.

 read on Fertilizer FAQs